BlakeTacklind/Funny-Finder/ETL/Readme.md

 ## Script Description

 The script order, should be turned into a Spark (or similar) pipeline.
-Most script have some command line options, but have plenty of default values.
+All scripts have some command line options.
 Use `-h` for help.

 ### [Audio Grabber](AudioGrabber.py)